Program in Finance

 - Three electives chosen from the two lists of elective courses found on the program's website.
 List 1: Financial Applications, and List 2: General Methodology for Finance.
 ECO and ORF majors must take at least two of their three elective courses from List 1.
 All other concentrators must take at least one of their three elective courses from List 1.
 The program representative can approve a coherent plan of study that involves elective courses outside the preapproved lists.

-- A senior thesis in the major department (or other form of independent work required by their concentration) with significant finance content (subject to approval of the program representative).
+- A senior thesis in the major department (or other form of independent work required by their concentration) with significant finance content (subject to approval of the director of undergraduate studies).
 "Significant finance content" means that a substantial component of the thesis will involve issues or methods drawn from finance.
 Faculty affiliated with the Bendheim Center can provide secondary thesis advising as the need arises.
 If there is no possibility of finance content in the senior thesis, a separate, shorter piece of independent work is required; please consult with the program representative.

 Certificate of Proficiency